Governance | Compensation for Directors and Executive Officers

 (millions of yen)

-- In addition to basic compensation, 24 million yen of corporate housing costs, such as housing allowance and related tax adjustments, were provided.
+- In addition to basic compensation of Executive Officers, 24 million yen of corporate housing costs, such as housing allowance and related tax adjustments, were provided.

 - The Company abolished retirement bonuses to Directors in 2001.